 Deployment & CI for Infrastructure

-This page describes how changes to the blog infrastructure are applied to AWS using Terraform and CircleCI, and how park/unpark workflows interact with the running environment.
+This page describes how changes to the platform infrastructure are applied to AWS using Terraform and CircleCI, and how park/unpark workflows interact with the running environment.

-The focus here is on infrastructure deployment for this repository (rlhatcher/blog_infra).
-Application release processes for other repositories (such as blog_data or the Vercel-hosted blog frontend) are documented elsewhere.
+The focus here is on infrastructure deployment for this repository (rlhatcher/rocket-club).
+Application release processes for application code (for example Prefect flows or a Vercel-hosted frontend) may be documented elsewhere.

 High-level deployment flow